 The current sense topology of the VDD controller is continuous inductor current sensing.
-Therefore, the controller is less sensitive to noise.
-Low offset amplifiers are used for current balance, loop control and over-current detection.
+Therefore, the controller has less noise sensitive.
+Low offset amplifiers are used for current balance, loop control and over current detection.
 The ISENxP and ISENxN pins denote the positive and negative input of the current sense amplifier of each phase.

 Users can either use a current sense resistor or the inductor's DCR_L for current sensing.
-Using the inductor's DCR_L allows higher efficiency as shown in Figure 14.
+Using the inductor's DCR_L allows higher efficiency as shown in Figure 12.

-Figure 14.
+Figure 12.
 VDD Controller: Lossless Inductor Sensing

-In order to optimize transient performance, R_X and C_X must be set according to the equation below :
+In order to optimize transient performance, R_X and C_X must be set according to the equation below:

-$$\frac{L}{DCR{I}} = R{X} \times C{X} \tag{14}$$
+$$\frac{L}{DCR_L} = R_X \times C_X \tag{14}$$

-Then the proportion between the phase current, I_L , and the sensed current, I{SENxN} , is driven by the value of the effective sense resistance, R{CSx} , and the DCR_L of the inductor.
+Then the proportion between the phase current, I_L, and the sensed current, I{SENxN}, is driven by the value of the effective sense resistance, R{CSx}, and the DCR_L of the inductor.
 The resistance value of R{CSx} is limited by the internal circuitry.
-The recommended value is from 500Ω to $1.2k\Omega$.
+The recommended value is from 500Ω to 1.2k Ω .